By displaying reader comments, The Japan Times hopes to encourage a forum for discussion.

 How you treat others

 - Be civil: Don’t write anything that could be deemed libelous or defamatory.

 - Show respect: Don’t disparage a person’s race, religion, color, gender or sexual orientation or generalize about a nationality or race.

-- Transparency: We understand that some users might desire anonymity, but don’t abuse it to bully others.
+- Transparency: We understand that some users might desire anonymity, but please don’t abuse it to bully others.

 - Share the floor: Do not attempt to monopolize a thread by responding to each and every comment.
 Make your point in the most relevant place.
 Commenters who post the same or similar comments on multiple stories will be treated as spammers.

 - Be original: Please read the comment thread before commenting.
 Make sure that you’re introducing something new to the conversation.
-If you simply agree with another person’s comment, vote the comment up.
+If you simply agree with another person’s comment, please upvote the comment.

 - Use words, not volume: Don’t SHOUT your comment.

 - Be human: Don’t be a troll.

-- Never post personal information, such as email addresses or phone numbers.
+- Never post contact information, such as email addresses or phone numbers.

-- Please comment in English.
+- As a rule, please comment in English.
 However, when appropriate, the mention of non-English words is acceptable.

 - Write clearly.
 Take a second to check before you submit your comment.
 One typo could change everything.